amberbit/elixir-cocktails/elixir-cocktails/phoenix/creating-database-CRUD-with-scaffold/post.md

       get "/", PageController, :index
-      resources "/posts", PostController #add this line end
+      resources "/posts", PostController #add this line
+    end

 ### Migration

-After adding proper line in router, everything is almost ready.
+After adding resources to router, everything is almost ready.
 All that is left is running migration on applications database.

     mix ecto.migrate